GNOME Shell reports invalid coordinates to dogtail in Tails/Stretch

 stick with what has worked pretty good during the feature/stretch

 #1 Updated by anonym over 3 years ago

 - Type of work changed from Research to Wait

 I worked around this with 413a61c0fb0ef5a241c575fc0f02f32b0250baf5 and will be blocked from trying to do more gnome-shell stuff with Dogtail until this is fixed.
 For now we'll wait to the next time we update the APT snapshot, hoping it will magically be fixed then.

-#2 Updated by anonym about 3 years ago
+#2 Updated by anonym over 3 years ago

 - Status changed from Confirmed to Resolved